mamon-aburawi/FileMapper-KMP/README.md

 -----

-## 🌟 Support the Project
+## 🌟 Support the Library

-If this library helped you save time on your KMP project, please consider giving it a star\!
-It helps more developers find the project.
+If this library helped you save time on your KMP project, please consider giving it a ⭐ It helps more developers find the project.

-**[ ⭐ Star this Repository ]**

 -----